MicrosoftDocs/azure-docs/articles/storage/blobs/data-lake-storage-acl-javascript.md

 ---

-# Use JavaScript to set ACLs in Azure Data Lake Storage Gen2
+# Use JavaScript to manage ACLs in Azure Data Lake Storage Gen2

 This article shows you how to use JavaScript to get, set, and update the access control lists of directories and files.